RasaHQ/rasa/README.md

 ```

 *Note for macOS users*: under macOS Big Sur we've seen some compiler issues for
 dependencies.
 Using `export SYSTEM_VERSION_COMPAT=1` before the installation helped.
-Also, this [macOS support guide](macOS-support.md) lists common problems encountered
-by other users and possible solutions.

 ### Running and changing the documentation